US regional banks earn more on loans but warn on rising deposit costs

 Regional banks remain a focus of investor scrutiny.
 Early this year, deposit runs toppled Silicon Valley Bank and two other lenders, sparking a rout in bank shares.

-"Most of these banks are seeing increases to their charge-offs and they also seeing slightly higher credit problems that will continue to fester and they have to set aside reserves," said Chris Marinac, director of equity research at Janney Montgomery Scott.
-However, he added that tightening credit conditions would continue to allow banks to charge more for loans.

-"I think the businesses have a lot more staying power," Marinac added.
+"I think the businesses have a lot more staying power," Marinac said.

-The KBW regional banking index .KRX is down nearly 24% year-to-date, while the S&P regional bank .SPCOMBNKS has also dropped 33% in the same period.
+The KBW regional banking index .KRX is down 24% year-to-date, while the S&P regional bank index.SPCOMBNKS has dropped 33% in the same period.

-Citizens Financial Group CFG.N and First Horizon Corp FHN.N both reported a decline in their third quarter profit weighed down by rising credit loss provisions and deposit costs.
+Citizens Financial Group CFG.N and First Horizon Corp FHN.N both reported a decline in their third quarter profit, weighed by rising credit loss provisions and deposit costs.

 Citizens' deposit costs climbed 34 basis points over the prior quarter, allowing total deposits to remain flat at $178 billion.
 At First Horizon, deposit costs rose by 71 basis points, with deposits reaching $66.5 billion, up 8%.